What opportunities will this course give me?

 No entry requirements in respect of this workshop; it is suitable for anyone who owns a sewing machine and has an interest in learning how to use it.

 Is there anything else I need to know?

+Your sewing machine with the manual, a minimum of two bobbins suitable for your machine, and all the tools and attachments provided.
 Your sewing machine must be a standard domestic sewing machine in good working order.

 Please also bring a light lunch/refreshments as there are no catering facilities on college premises on a Saturday.

 Learners are responsible for the purchase of materials relevant to the course.
 Supplies can be purchased at any good haberdashery shop.